Accelerynt-Security/AS-Incident-Response-Approval-Email/README.md

 ![ApprovalEmail_Deploy_4](Images/ApprovalEmail_Deploy_4.png)

-The steps labeled "**Connections**" use connections created during the deployment of this playbook.
-Before the playbook can be run, these connections will either need to be authorized in the indicated steps, or existing authorized connections may be alternatively selected.
+The step labeled "**Connections**" uses an Office365 connection created during the deployment of this playbook.
+Before the playbook can be run, this connection will either need to be authorized in the indicated step, or an existing authorized connection may be alternatively selected.

 ![ApprovalEmail_Deploy_5](Images/ApprovalEmail_Deploy_5.png)

-To validate the connections created for this playbook, expand the "**Connections**" step and click the exclamation point icon next to the name matching the playbook.
+To validate the connection, expand the "**Connections**" step and click the exclamation point icon next to the name matching the playbook.

 ![ApprovalEmail_Deploy_6](Images/ApprovalEmail_Deploy_6.png)